Add diverse voices and fresh content to your lessons with free, high-quality podcasts.

 If you haven't thought about how you might use podcasts in your teaching, take note: A 2019 study found that over 50% of people in the U.S. age 12 and up have listened to a podcast.
 In addition, podcast listening among young people age 12-24 increased 48% from 2017 to 2019.
 This fresh, engaging medium has gone mainstream and can be a great addition to your lessons.

 There are lots of benefits to using podcasts in the classroom.
 For one, podcasts are free.
 Plus, you can find podcasts on nearly every topic, from science questions to lesser-known history, and in nearly every genre, from short fiction to in-depth journalism.
 And, as the popularity of podcasts continues to grow, more creators are focusing on content for young people.
-So why not give podcasts a try this school year?
+So why not give podcasts a try?

 To help you get started, we've put together a list of our favorite podcasts for the classroom.
 We took our best guess for the target grades since we couldn't listen to every episode.
 Use the grade recommendations as a guide, and age them up or down as needed.
 Some content in these podcasts can be mature, so always preview the episodes before you share them with students.